martinharperlee/waracle-cats/README.md

 Jest - A simple set of unit tests for component logic

 ### Performace:
-When considering performance the additional practices have been deployed Lazy loading CSS & Javascript bundles dependant on route Lazy loading images
+When considering performance the additional practices have been deployed;

+- Lazy loading CSS & Javascript bundles dependant on route
+- Lazy loading images
-Lighthouse testing
+- Lighthouse testing

 ### Accessibility:
-When considering accessibility the additional practices have been deployed Aria labels on all user elements
+When considering accessibility the additional practices have been deployed;

+- Aria labels on all user elements
-Focus states on all interactive elements
+- Focus states on all interactive elements
-Landmarks added
+- Landmarks added
-Lighthouse testing
+- Lighthouse testing

 ### Support:
 This test has been built without the requirments of legacy browsers support, its been tested on the latest versions of;

 - Chrome Mac Desktop
 - Chrome Android
 - Safari Mac Desktop